- Is the Virginia Institute of Marine Science (VIMS) REU Summer Intern Program only for students from VIMS and William &

 - How many hours am I expected to work each week?
 A key feature of the VIMS summer intern program involves the assignment of each participant to a research program with a VIMS faculty mentor.
 The intern experience entails a commitment of at least 40 hours per week (excluding lunch).
 Working hours are generally Monday through Friday 830 am to 5 pm, with a ½ hr. for lunch.
 Some days may be longer due to fieldwork, and you will participate in at least one group field trip involving a few nights away from the lab.
 You will also be expected to attend required group seminars that are typically on Fridays for one hour or more.
 These program activities are mandatory and all students are expected to participate.
 A summer schedule will be distributed before the program starts so you are aware up front these dates.
 If you must be absent during the week or for any program activity, you should expect to make up the hours.
 You must notify your mentor and program coordinator for prior approval for any absences.
 As long as there are no program requirements on the weekends, students are encouraged to explore and travel.

 - What is the summer stipend for the VIMS REU Program?
-Interns will receive a stipend of $5,700 for the 10-week program (which includes $40/week food allowance).
+Interns will receive a stipend of $6,100 for the 10-week program (which includes $40/week food allowance).
 Payment will be in 3 equal amounts – 1st ASAP after start of program (if student has completed all financial forms needed), 2nd halfway through program, and last payment after completion of all program requirements.
 In addition, most interns will receive partial to full travel costs to and from the program from their home or university.
 Please note: Travel arrangements must be made in conjunction with the REU program office, and interns will not be reimbursed for tickets they purchase without prior written permission of the Program Coordinator.